Breaking Down the TJHSST Admissions Process: What You Need to Know

 The Problem-Solving Essay evaluates an applicant’s ability to tackle a STEM-related challenge.
 This task requires logical reasoning, basic math or science concepts, and a structured explanation of your approach.

-Focus Areas: Demonstrate critical thinking, innovation, and clarity in presenting STEM concepts.
+• Focus Areas: Critical thinking, innovation, and clarity in presenting STEM concepts

 Holistic Review Process